Zoledronic acid (Injection)

-Treats high blood calcium levels (hypercalcemia) that sometimes occur in patients with cancer.
-Also treats bone damage caused by Paget's disease, multiple myeloma, and cancers that spread to the bone.
-Also treats osteoporosis (thinning of the bones) in men and in women who have gone through menopause.
-Reduces the risk of having more fractures in patients who had a recent hip fracture.
-This medicine is a bisphosphonate.
+Treats high blood calcium levels.
+Also treats bone damage caused by Paget disease, multiple myeloma, and cancers that spread to the bone.
+Also treats osteoporosis and reduces the risk of hip fractures in certain patients.

 When This Medicine Should Not Be Used

 - A nurse or other health provider will give you this medicine.